Circle-1/helm-charts/stock-x/README.md

 helm ls
 ```

-After that, connect to localhost via port 8888 and then you'd see the jupyterlab interface; use a token by getting through inside a pod via SSH or any methods (at your risk xD)
+After that, connect to localhost via port (get reference of port using `kubectl get svc` don't use 8888 it won't work) and then you'd see the jupyterlab interface; use a token by getting through inside a pod via SSH with the docker container.